"One Hundred one Hours of Conversation", 2004_masking tape_installed at Causey Contemporary, Brooklyn, New York. Photo_Youngha Cho. © Sun K. Kwak

 “Space Drawing “ series

 At the close of an exhibition, the space once again becomes blank as the black tape of the drawings is pulled off the wall and thrown out.
 This process of emptying the space is a metaphor for the ephemeral nature of life and my acceptance of the emptiness of that nature.
-Yet the drawing lives on in viewer's memories as an imprint that leaves the space forever altered.
-My continued interest in and experimentation on the theme of “time and space” is apparent in the installation entitled "Moses' Choice" which consists of two large wall drawings on opposite facing walls and is inspired by the story of Moses’ parting of the Red Sea.
-In re-examining the pivotal moment of the nexus between his awe and religious challenge, my reinterpretation of the story takes form as dramatic drawings on curved corridor like walls reminiscent of parted waves.
+Yet the drawing lives on in viewers’ memories as an imprint that leaves the space forever altered.
+I do not see my work as a fixed form, but as a living presence that continuously unfolds through time, space, and the viewer’s engagement.